 Afterwards we’ll reach Hamadan which is one of the age-old Asia Mediterranean caravan route.
 Stay overnight in Hamedan.

-One of the beautiful sightseeing in Hamedan is Esteroo Mord Khay (Ester and Mord Khay) Tomb.
+In the city center of Hamadan is the Esteroo Mord Khay (Ester and Mord Khay) Tomb.
 Located in the city center, the structure has been constructed of brick and stone.
 This is the tomb of Ester the Queen of Shoosh (the wife of Xerxes of Iran).
 Mordecai (Mord Khay) was her uncle.
 The structure was originally constructed about 11 centuries ago, in order to pay homage to these two personalities.
-This vicinity is a place for pilgrimage of the Jewish sect, and is also held in respect by the Moslems.
+This is a place for pilgrimage by the Jewish sect, and is also held in respect by Moslems.

-The next place is Ganj Nameh Inscription.
-These inscriptions are relics from the period of 'Darius' and ‘Xerxes' of the Achaemenian era.
-The said are located 5 km. west of Hamadan at the end of the Abbas Abad Valley, and have been engraved on a mountain.
+The next site is the Ganj Nameh Inscription , which are relics from the period of 'Darius' and ‘Xerxes' of the Achaemenian era. they are located 5 km. west of Hamadan at the end of the Abbas Abad Valley, and have been engraved on a mountain.

-As Avicenna were Muslim Persian physician and philosopher, and wrote almost 450 treatises on a wide range of subjects, of which around 240 have survived.
-In particular, 150 of his surviving treatises concentrate on philosophy and 40 of them concentrate on medicine, our next step will be Avicenna Tomb.
+Avicenna was Muslim Persian physician and philosopher, and who wrote almost 450 treatises on a wide range of subjects, of which around 240 have survived.
+In particular, 150 of his surviving treatises concentrate on philosophy and 40 of them concentrate on medicine, Our next step will be the Avicenna Tomb.

 The next fascinating step will be Gonbad-e Alavian (or Masjid-e Alavian) which is a four-sided interesting 12th century mausoleum belonging to the late Seljuk period.
-On the exterior, it resembles the Gonbad-e Sorkh of Maragheh.
-(If it will be possible we will see the sight.)
+On the exterior, it resembles the Gonbad-e Sorkh of Maragheh. (we will visit If it is possible we .)

 Our next site to visit is tomb of Baba Taher, which is located in a park, surrounded by flowers and winding paths.
 Baba Taher is known as one of the most revered and respectable early poets in Iranian literature.
 He was known by the name of Baba Taher-e Oryan (The Naked), which suggests that he may have been a wandering dervish.
 His poetry has touched many souls.

-Day 15: Drive 538 km to Shush on the way visit Khoram Abad
+Day 15: Driving 540 km to Shush on the way visiting Khoram Abad

-Khoram Abad lies in the mountainous area of Zagross, and this region enjoys a temperate climate, where as in the south alongside the plains of Khuzestan it is hot.
+Khoram Abad lies in the mountainous area of Zagross, and this region enjoys a temperate climate, whereas in the south on the plains of Khuzestan it is hot.
 The territory of Khoram Abad has a rich historical back ground and has seen the rise of many civilizations such as the Kasi, Babolian, Elamite, Sassanid, Saljuqi, Kharazmshahi and ...
-Relics from these periods are evident in the area, such as ancient and historical castles used to safe guard the rulers against attacks.
+Relics from these periods are evident in the area, such as ancient and historical castles used to safeguard the rulers against attacks.
 One of these castels is Falak-ol-Aflak which is one of the most impressive castles in Iran.
-It is situated on the top of a large hill with the same name within the city of Khorramabad, the regional capital of Lorestan province.
+It is situated on the top of a large hill with the same name as one within the city of Khorramabad, the regional capital of Lorestan province.
 This gigantic structure was built during the Sassanid era (226–651).
 Falak ol-Aflak Castle appears to have been built with a dehumidifier system which is one of the wonders of the ancient world.

 Day 16: Visiting Susa, Shushtar, Chogha Zanbil

-Shushtar is our next step, the name itself, Shushtar, is connected with the name of another ancient city, Susa, and means "greater (or better) than Shush".
+Shushtar is our next step, The name itself, Shushtar, is connected with the name of another ancient city, Susa, and means 'greater (or better) than Shush'.
 During the Sassanian era, it was an island city on the Karun River and selected to become the winter capital.
-Then, visit the charming Shooshtar waterfalls and historical bridges.
+Then, visit the charming Shushtar waterfalls and historical bridges.

 Next, be enchanted by the exquisite beauty of the magnificent Chogha Zanbil temple.
-It is one of the few extant ziggurats outside the Mesopotamia (the other is Sialk).
-Archaeological excavations undertaken between 1951 and 1962 revealed the site again, and the ziggurat is considered to be the best preserved example in the world.
-In 1979, Choqa Zanbil became the first Iranian site to be inscribed on the UNESCO World Heritage List. stay overnight in Ahvaz.
+It is one of the few extant ziggurats outside Mesopotamia (the other is Sialk).
+Archaeological excavations undertaken between 1951 and 1962 revealed the site , and the ziggurat is considered to be the best preserved example in the world.
+In 1979, Choqa Zanbil became the first Iranian site to be inscribed on the UNESCO World Heritage List.
+Stay overnight in Ahvaz.

-Day 17: drive 659 km to Shiraz on the way visit the historical relics of Kurangan, Sarab-e-Bahram, Bishapoor, Chogan strait
+Day 17: driving 660 km to Shiraz on the way visiting the historical relics of Kurangan, Sarab-e-Bahram, Bishapoor, Chogan strait

-142 km southwest of Shiraz are several outstanding sites date back to Elamite (3-5 thousands years ago) and Sassanid eras (1800 years ago).
+140 km southwest of Shiraz are several outstanding sites dating back to Elamite (3-5 thousand years ago) and Sassanid eras (1800 years ago).
 These monuments are interesting and worth visiting.

-The next step will be Kurangan.
-The relief shows a God with crown, behind him sits a goddess that is in the same way crowned.
-Both hold queues in a hand.
+At Kurangan.
+The relief shows a God with a crown, behind him sits a goddess that is also crowned.
+Both hold staff in a hand.
 Before and behind the divinities stand further figures.
 The scene is framed by two further reliefs, which show standing figures.
 Since there are no inscriptions, the dating of the reliefs is disputed.

-Sarab e Bahram is an Audience scene of Sasanian king Bahram II.
+Sarab -e- Bahram is a scene showing an audience with Sasanian king Bahram II.
 The relief is just located above a spring, area of Noorabad, Fars.

-The next marvelous step will be Tang –e- Chogan which is a valley with a running river at north of Ancient city of Bishapour.
-There are 6 giant rock cravings on walls telling the story of Roman Empire defeat by Sassanid king, Shapour II (309 379) and also king Bahram II (276–293) conquering Arabs and rebels.
+The next marvelous step will be Tang –e- Chogan which is a valley with a running river at north of the Ancient city of Bishapour.
+There are 6 giant rock arrivings on walls telling the story of the Roman Empire defeat by Sassanid king, Shapour II (309 -379) and also king Bahram II (276–293) conquering Arabs and rebels.

-At night we arrive in Shiraz and transfer to hotel.
+At night we arrive in Shiraz and transfer to the hotel.